 The title of this episode is, “Can’t We All Just Get Along?”

-Then we looked at how the churches at Alexandria & Antioch differed in their approaches to understanding & teaching the Bible.
+We looked at how the churches at Alexandria & Antioch differed in their approaches to understanding & teaching the Bible.
 Though Alexandria was recognized as a center of scholarship, the church at Antioch kept producing church leaders who were drafted to fill the role of lead bishop at Constantinople, the political center of the Eastern Empire.
 While Rome was the undisputed lead church in the West, Alexandria, Antioch & Constantinople vied with each other over who would take the lead in the East.
 But the real contest was between Alexandria in Egypt & Antioch in Syria.

-Cyril was Theophilus’ nephew & attended his uncle at the Synod of the Oak at which John Chrysostom was condemned.
+Cyril was Theophilus’ nephew & attended his uncle at the Synod of the Oak at which Chrysostom was condemned.
 Cyril learned his lessons well and applied them with even greater ferocity in taking down his opponent, Nestorius.

 Before we move on with these 2, I need to back-track some & bore the bejeebers out of you for a bit.